xstarkit/kyn/README.md

     KYRMS (the marginally stable orbit) are added to the XSPEC internal switches.
 Use xset command to show their current values.
   * Accuracy vs. speed trade off depends mainly on nrad and nphi.
-  * In this model it is assumed that the local emission is completely linearly polarised in the direction perpendicular to the disc.